microsoft/AcademicContent/Events and Hacks/Tech Talks/README.md

 Source: [https://github.com/Microsoft/computerscience/tree/master/Events%20and%20Hacks/Tech%20Talks](.)

 Tech Talks seek to inspire and educate students on topics that are emerging in the tech industry or are developer career-focused.
-We want them to compliment a computer science education in a more informal forum like a pre-hackathon talk, within student groups, or other visiting campus speaking or meetups.
+We want them to complement a computer science education in a more informal forum like a pre-hackathon talk, within student groups, or other visiting campus speaking or meetups.
 Each contains a presentation as well as speaker notes and coding demos.
 They are generally designed to be about 1 hour with Q&A - feel free edit them down to fit desired length.
 New contributions are welcome.

 If you want to report any issues we need to fix.
 Please log an [issue](https://github.com/Microsoft/computerscience/issues).
 Include the content section (Tech Talk, Workshop, Course Content), module number and title, along with any error messages and screenshots.